SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/seasonalitytests.md

     month (or quarter) effect is tested.
 The Friedman test requires no distributional assumptions.
 It uses the rankings of the observations.
-If the null hypothesis of no stable seasonality is rejected at the 0.1% significance level $pValue < 0.001$, then the series is considered to be seasonal and the test's outcome is displayed in green.
+If the null hypothesis of no stable seasonality is rejected at the 0.1% significance level, $p Value < 0.001$, then the series is considered to be seasonal and the test's outcome is displayed in green.